IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 data sources are not connected to the maintenance of the facilities.
 One should be able to integrate information from large data collection.

+### 2.7.1 Implementation

 > **Solution Option:** [Federated Facility Registry](#322-federated-facility-registry)

+The data collection systems can support mCSD to share the collected data to the central facility registry.

 ## 2.8 Aggregate Data Collection